 Recipe Notes

-Note 1: Sausage: Choose mild or spicy sausage based on preference.
-For more heat, use spicy sausage; for less, use mild or sweet.
-If guests have different spice preferences, use mild sausage and serve red pepper flakes on the side.
+Note 1: If guests have different spice preferences, use mild sausage and serve red pepper flakes on the side.
 Remove sausage casings before cooking.

-Note 2: Tomato Puree: Tomato puree is more concentrated than tomato sauce, diced, or crushed tomatoes.
-Use puree, not other tomato products.
-If unavailable, substitute with 1 (6-ounce) can of tomato paste plus 1/2 cup + 2 tablespoons of water.
+Note 2: Use tomato puree, not other tomato products.
+If unavailable, substitute with 1 (6-ounce) can tomato paste plus 1/2 cup + 2 tablespoons water.

-Note 3: Half-and-Half: Half-and-half is a dairy product with equal parts cream and milk, usually found next to heavy cream and milk.
-If unavailable, use equal parts heavy cream and milk.
+Note 3: If half-and-half is unavailable, use equal parts heavy cream and milk.

 Nutrition